 If you know of any negative aspects that might be raised be prepared to answer them positively, overcoming any objections.
-It’s also good to remember that social media will be visible to the interview panel depending on your security settings, so make sure that nothing is visible that may harm your chances of getting the job (e.g. inappropriate or offensive language).
+It’s also good to remember that social media will be visible to the interview panel depending on your security settings, so make sure that nothing is visible that may harm your chances of getting the job (e.g., inappropriate images, or offensive language).

 When the interview date rolls around, make sure of the address and appointment time, allowing sufficient journey time to get there.
-Dress professionally, relax, be natural and, above all, be positive – people love a smile!
+Dress professionally, relax, be natural and above all, be positive – people love a smile!

 - Stay positive even if things don’t go too well

-- Take a notebook and log all of the teachers and pupils’ names.
+- Take a notebook and log all of the Teachers and pupils’ names.
 You can always flip a pupil’s book to recover a forgotten name

 - Find your way around the photocopier and the stationery cupboard so any requests can be quickly fulfilled

 - Ask if there is a TA mentor.
 If not talk to other TAs in the school to understand what is expected.
 Proper jobs will soon be allocated once you have found your feet and got to know the pupils a little better

 - The staff room can be a challenge at first.
 Link up with other TAs who will be only too pleased to help

 - Remember being new does not mean being useless; it will take a little time to settle in and begin to contribute